 Free one-on-one help with understanding Medicare

-Each state, as long as it keeps within the basic Medicare guideline, can have a lot of latitude in what it can do with the different funding.
+Each state, as long as it keeps within the basic Medicaid guidelines, can have a lot of latitude in what it can do with the different funding.

 A state can have multiple programs, both state and Medicaid, for working with people in their homes and in the community, trying to help to maintain their independence.

-What is considered Durable Medical Equipment will very widely, not only from state to state, but also on differing programs and waivers within the different states.
+What is considered Durable Medical Equipment will vary widely, not only from state to state, but also on differing programs and waivers within the different states.

 Medicaid and state programs for care services in the home